Niks23c/Retail-Sales-Analysis/README.md

 A one-page dynamic Power BI dashboard that delivers advanced retail sales insights using multiple data sources and row-level security (RLS) logic.
 Built to support Quarterly Business Review (QBR) presentations with deep visual storytelling.

 ---
+# ❗ Problem Statement
+   Retail business has raw sales data but lacks clarity on performance insights

+   No visual system exists to monitor KPIs or identify sales patterns

+   Management struggles with understanding product and customer trends

+   Need for a centralized Power BI dashboard for actionable insights

+   Goal: Drive better decision-making in sales, marketing, and inventory

+# 🧠 BRD Questions
+What are the total sales, profit, and quantity sold over time?

+Which products/categories generate the most revenue and profit?

+How do sales differ by customer type (e.g., new vs returning)?

+Which regions or cities perform best and worst in terms of sales?

+What are the monthly/weekly/daily sales trends?

+Who are the most valuable customers based on buying behavior?

+Are there any peak sales periods or seasonal patterns?

 🎞️ **Live Dashboard Demo (GIF)**
 ![Retail Sales Dashboard GIF](images/dashboard.gif)